hikingbloke/azure-devops-ci-cd/README.md

-# Building Continuous Delivery Azure Pipeline.
+# Building Continuous with Delivery Azure Pipeline.

 ### Introduction
 In this project, We will build a Github repository from scratch and create a scaffolding that will assist you in performing Continuous Delivery.
 You'll integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.